 Thurton Primary has 4 classes; Early Year Foundation stage is covered by our Reception and Year 1 class; some of the Year 1 children join the Year 1/2, the criteria for this class is decided each year, Key stage Two covers four years, beginning with a year 3/4 class and ending with a year 5/6 class, at the end of which children transfer to secondary school.
 Being in a class for two years enables the staff to really understand the children, ensuring even further progress.
 Children from each class are elected to a school council which ensures that pupils’ ideas are heard.

 All the classes are mixed aged and mixed ability.
 They have one teacher who has the main responsibility for each class but is supported by a learning support assistant.
 Flexible grouping arrangements within each class enables teachers to prepare a curriculum that is suited to the needs of small groups of children at a similar stage of development and individuals within these groups.
 Teachers have timetabled time out of class every week to plan lessons in key stages, where they are able to share expertise and best practice.
 A current list of our staff is available online and in loose leaf within the prospectus folder.
-We also have a specialist Music teacher, Special Educational Needs Co-ordinator and Physical Education instructors to ensure that all children have the very best opportunities to access the wider curriculum.
+We also have a specialist Modern Foreign Languages teacher, Music teacher, Special Educational Needs Co-ordinator and Physical Education instructors to ensure that all children have the very best opportunities to access the wider curriculum.

 Our governors are representatives of the parents, local community including the church and staff.
 They meet twice a term and more frequently in small subcommittees.
-They have responsibility for overseeing the organization, curriculum and budget of the school.
+They have responsibility for overseeing the organisation, curriculum and budget of the school.
 While the day-to-day running of the school is entrusted to the Headteacher and staff, the Governors ensure that the school achieves its strategic aims.

 The Parent Teacher Association